asterick/tiko/README.md

 ### Modules

 Tiko supports modules with private namespaces, by way of the `using` operation.
 The using operation takes a single argument, either a string or an identifier, which specifies the file name of the source for this module.
-If no extension is specified, tiko will simply adopt the file extension of the module loading the file.
+If no extension is specified, tiko will simply assume you wish to use the extension `.lua`.
 For more fine tuned support, a string can use used to specify the qualified path (relative to the loading source) of the module to be loaded

 A name for the module may also be supplied by appending a valid variable name after the directive